-You can find my words in places like New Mexico Magazine, Ultrarunning Magazine, The Albuquerque Journal, Humanities Magazine, The Santa Fe Reporter, Thinking Highways, the Faircloth Review, and on websites scattered across the net.
+You can find my words in places like New Mexico Magazine, Ultrarunning Magazine, The Albuquerque Journal, Humanities Magazine, The Santa Fe Reporter, Thinking Highways, the Faircloth Review, Medium Curated, and on websites scattered across the net.

 If you're looking for something about me, personally, here's a ten cent tour (North African prices):

 Born: the middle-late years of the 1960s in the American heartland

 Grew-up: yes, reluctantly, but in places I'm glad to have known.

 University: Three of them, one undergrad, two grad, two countries.
 Studied ritual, death, ideology, architecture, and a dead language or two.

 Military: USMC, in the waning years of the Cold War and the rebirth of Middle Eastern Bat Shit Craziness.